Header

 Whiteman, D. (2001).
 Using Grassroots documentary films for political change: Outreach tips for nonprofits and activist organizations.
 Media Rights: Media that Matters.

-Nursing Informatics Integration for the BSN in Nursing Program at Kwantlen Polytechnic University
+for the BSN and BSN-AE Nursing Programs at Kwantlen Polytechnic University